 To make the straight pipe operate correctly, there might be some tuning involved, which can dramatically increase the price.
-However, you are going to gain a whole new sound to the exhaust while most of the restriction is eliminated.
+However, by eliminating most of the restriction, you are going to give a whole new sound to the exhaust.

 8. Install Aftermarket Exhaust ($250-$1,500)

 If you are ready to make some big changes and you have the money to invest, it’s best to install a complete aftermarket exhaust system.
 It’s the perfect way to maximize how much airflow is permitted, allowing for a super loud sound.

 The standard stock exhaust from the manufacturer is very restrictive, looking to quiet the sound as much as possible.
 By removing these restrictions, the aftermarket exhaust perfects the way the airflow should be.
 However, you want to choose something that’s specifically meant for your goals and is designed to work with your vehicle.
 If you aren’t sure what’s best, you should talk with a professional.

 You can either choose to replace the entire exhaust pipe from the exhaust manifold with an aftermarket exhaust system, or choose a cat-back exhaust system.
 Catback exhaust pipes are the most popular choice, and this means that you replace everything from the catalytic converter and back.
 You can find many cat-back exhausts on the market.
 They will give your car a louder and deeper sound while still having a functioning cat.

 The aftermarket exhaust offers another benefit you might not have thought about.
 Because there are fewer airflow restrictions, the engine performance will also be increased.
 The engine breathes better, there are fewer blockages, and you will notice a profound difference after the installation.

 Is It Illegal to Make the Exhaust Louder?